-- 15 The London Plan indicates that, subject to funding and undertaking planning and feasibility work, an extension might be added to the network post 2017.
-See Policy 3C.11 (and Table 3C.1). - 16 See both the adopted Core Planning Strategy (December 2009) and the Supplementary Planning Document: Development Framework for Sutton Station and Adjacent Land (July 2005) as well as the Sutton Town Centre Area Action Plan Preferred Options Document (April 2009)
+&lt;sup>15 The London Plan indicates that, subject to funding and undertaking planning and feasibility work, an extension might be added to the network post 2017.
+See Policy 3C.11 (and Table 3C.1).

+&lt;sup>16 See both the adopted Core Planning Strategy (December 2009) and the Development Framework for Sutton Station and Adjacent Land (Supplementary Planning Document)(July 2005) as well as the Sutton Town Centre Area Action Plan: Preferred Options Document (April 2009).